-The Great American Song Book
+The Great American Songbook Book

-The Great American Song Book, a collection of American popular songs from the early 20th century by George Gershwin, Cole Porter, Jerome Kern, Harold Arlen, Johnny Mercer, Richard Rodgers and others become a musical treasure.
+The Great American Song Book, a collection of American popular songs from the early 20th century by George Gershwin, Cole Porter, Jerome Kern, Harold Arlen, Johnny Mercer, Richard Rodgers, and others become a musical treasure.
 Songs from The American Song Book are a big part of the jazz (and not only jazz) repertoire.
 They inspire generations of musicians and listeners all over the world.

 Songs from The Great American Song Book or American Standards often have some common elements – like harmonic structure or form.
 Nevertheless, each one of them has something special.
 Sometimes it would be and that beautiful melody or harmonic movement or combination of both.
 My mentor and friend Dutch pianist Frans Elsen used to say about American Songs that they are kind of little masterpieces, like Schubert songs.